 It was like he knew her better than anyone even though they had only just met.
 He always seemed to know what she was trying to say whenever she would stumble over her words.
 Sitting down and bracing herself for the first shove and the freeing feeling of flight she knew without any doubt in her mind that she was starting to fall in love with this man.

 Eric knew he needed to be able to tell her things about him so that she would start to care for him, and eventually fall in love with him.
 He knew his Sookie and no matter what world she was in she would always be ruled by her heart.
 If he had any hope at all of making her his, he would have to win her heart first.

 “I have been led to believe that it is customary while courting in this day and age to play games meant to help the two people get to know one another better.
 I believe that twenty questions is the customary practice of such things.
 Would you like to play a game with me?”

 He hoped she would agree, because beyond that he was at a loss of any way that would not be construed as rude to tell her about him, the real him.

 “Sure, sounds like a plan who goes first?”

 “Alright first question have you ever kicked a puppy?”

-Doing a double take he pushed her slightly on the swing and thinks about her question.
+Doing a double take he tried to gauge her expression while he pushed her slightly on the swing and thought about her question.
 Of all the questions he had expected her to start with this hadn’t even been in the realm of possibility.
 Glancing up at her face he tried to figure out if she was serious or not.